Does Dry Cleaning Really Clean Your Clothes

 A client in Mayfair once brought us a silk evening dress worn to a dinner party.
 A splash of red wine had landed right on the front.
 She tried blotting it with a tissue, but avoided internet tricks like salt or soda water.

-When she brought it to us, the stain was already setting in.
+When she brought it to us, the stain was already starting to set in.
 Washing it at home could have caused permanent watermarks or colour bleeding.

 We used a stain remover for wine (a “tannin” stain), then ran the dress through our eco-friendly dry cleaning machine.
 After steaming and reshaping, the dress looked brand new — no wine marks, no fading, no damage.